top of page

 At 30 months, your toddler is becoming more aware, more expressive, and more connected to the people around them.
 Their words are easier to understand, their imagination is growing even bigger, and their small acts of kindness puts a smile on everyone's face.
 This month is full of growth, curiosity, emotion and communication.
 Your toddler might keep you busy, but they'll be sure to bring excitement into even the smallest of moments.

-How many of this month's milestones has your baby mastered?
+How many of 30 month's milestones has your baby mastered?

 Tracking your toddler’s 30 month milestones can give you a better sense of how they’re developing and where they’re headed next.
 Each new milestone is an exciting opportunity for your child to learn, grow, and show of their big personalities.
 With a Basic Membership for just $2 per month, you can track all 812 milestones your child is expected to reach by age 4.
 Stay on top of your baby’s progress and celebrate every exciting new skill along the way!